 Active Ingredient Prescribing (AIP) in Genie is here!
 To comply with this new government initiative, you will need to update your Genie software to version 9.3.9 or above and be a current MIMS subscriber by the mandatory 1 February 2021 deadline.

-- For assistance upgrading your Genie to v9.3.9, please see our updating article.
+- For assistance upgrading your Genie to v9.3.9 or above, please see our updating article.

 - To become a MIMS Integrated subscriber or ensure your subscription is up-to-date, you can contact MIMS on 1800 800 629.
 If you are already a MIMS subscriber, your MIMS Prescribing Data will automatically update upon upgrading to v9.3.9 or above.